benmarwick/JSTORr/README.md

 - correlations between two sets of words over time (ie. plot the correlation two sets of multiple 1-grams over time)
 - all of the above with bigrams (a sequence of two words)
 - topic models with the `lda` package for full `R` solution or the MALLET Java-based program (if installing that is an option)
-- most frequent words by n-year ranges of documents (ie. top words all documents published in 2-5-10 year ranges, whatever you like)
+- most frequent words by n-year ranges of documents (ie. top words in all documents published in 2-5-10 year ranges, whatever you like)
 - the top n words correlated a word by n-year ranges of documents (ie. the top 20 words associated with the word 'pirate' in 5 year ranges)

 How to install